phensley/cldr-engine/packages/unit-converter/etc/unit-converter.api.md

     properties(): [number[], number, number, number];
     protected round(rnd: number, rest: number, mode: RoundingModeType): number;
     scale(): number;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
-    scientific(minIntDigits?: number): [Decimal, number];
+    // Warning: (tsdoc-malformed-html-name) Invalid HTML element: A space is not allowed here scientific(minIntDigits?: number): [Decimal, number];
     // Warning: (ae-forgotten-export) The symbol "RoundingModeType" needs to be exported by the entry point index.d.ts setScale(scale: number, roundingMode?: RoundingModeType): Decimal;